 - Give your boss in-person notice.
 Talking to your employer face to face is considered the most professional method of leaving your job.
 If you have a hard time tracking them down because they are often busy, schedule a meeting with them.
 Make sure you know what to say and how much notice you are giving.

 If you are uncomfortable for any reason, you can invite someone from human resources or other managers at the company to sit in on the meeting.
-Speaking with your boss in person will leave a good impression, demonstrate you have interpersonal communication skills, and shows respect.
+Speaking with your boss in person will leave a good impression — demonstrating you have good interpersonal communication skills, while also signaling respect.

 - Write a professional resignation letter.
 If you cannot talk to your employer in person for any reason, writing a resignation letter may work in place of a meeting.
 It is still considered professional and can help you set up a meeting with them to discuss leaving the job.